 In adopting the revaluation model, the Group applied the fair value as deemed cost exemption under PFRS 1, First-time Adoption of PFRS, to measure the Group's land at fair value at January 1, 2004.
-In 2012, the Group closed out the revaluation increment amounting to P511,504 as at January 1, 2010 to retained earnings.
+In 2012, the Group closed out the revaluation increment amounting to ₱511,504 as at January 1, 2010 to retained earnings.
 The revaluation reserve pertains to the remaining deemed cost adjustment on its land when the Group transitioned to PFRSs in 2005 (see Note 30k).

-The Group re-estimated its provision for mine rehabilitation and decommissioning as at June 14, 2020.
-Mine and mining properties include provision for mine rehabilitation and decommissioning amounting to P106,331 and P105,972 as at December 31, 2020 and 2019, respectively.
-The rates used by the Parent Company in computing depletion are P1,145, P2,838 and P2,464 per ton in 2020, 2019 and 2018, respectively, as a result of the costs capitalized under "Mine and mining properties" for the development of the Victoria and Quartz Pyrite Gold (QPG) Project.
+The Group re-estimated its mine rehabilitation and decommissioning obligation as at December 31, 2021 based on latest cost estimates resulting to reduction of ₱100,821 in provision from mine rehabilitation and decommissioning under "Mine and mining properties" and a gain on remeasurement of mine rehabilitation liability amounting to ₱57,243 (see Note 24).
+Mine and mining properties include provision for mine rehabilitation and decommissioning amounting to nil and ₱108,274 as at December 31, 2021 and 2020, respectively.
+The rates used by the Parent Company in computing depletion are ₱646, ₱1,136 and ₱2,838 per ton in 2021, 2020 and 2019, respectively, as a result of the costs capitalized under "Mine and mining properties" for the development of the Victoria and Quartz Pyrite Gold (QPG) Project.

-Certain drilling equipment under "Plant, machinery, equipment, and office furniture and fixtures" were used as collateral for the Group's short-term and long-term loans with a local bank (see Note 14).
+Certain machinery and equipment and drilling equipment under "Plant, machinery, equipment, and office furniture and fixtures" with total costs of around \$\mathbb{P}341,357\$ were used as collateral for the Group's short-term and long-term loans with a local bank (see Note 14).

 Construction in-progress pertains to various mining operations requirements that undergo in-house constructions and fabrications in Mankayan.
-As at December 31, 2020 and 2019, the Group transferred construction in-progress amounting to P5,741 and P234,053, respectively, to mine and mining properties, and plant, machinery, equipment, office furniture and fixtures.
+As at December 31, 2021 and 2020, the Group transferred construction in-progress amounting to \$\frac{1}{2}42,660\$ and \$\frac{1}{2}5,741\$, respectively, to mine and mining properties, and plant, machinery, equipment, office furniture and fixtures.